memfault/interrupt/_drafts/practical_zephyr_05_west.md

 The location of the `.west` folder "marks" the _topdir_ and thus the _West_ workspace root directory.
 Within this file, we can see that _West_ stores the location and name of the manifest file.
 Modifying this file - or any file within the `.west` folder -  is not recommended, since some of _West's_ commands might no longer work as expected.

-Doesn't _"west config"_ sound familiar?
-If you've been following this article series, you might remember that we've already encountered the `west config` command in the very first article.
-We've used it, e.g., to configure the _board_ so that we didn't have to pass it as an argument to `west build` anymore.
+_"west/config"_ sounds familiar, doesn't it?
+If you've been following this article series, you might remember that we already encountered the `west config` command in the very [first article]({% post_url 2024-01-10-practical_zephyr_basics %}): We used the command "`west config build.board nrf52840dk_nrf52840`" to configure the _board_ for our build so that we didn't have to pass it as an argument to `west build` anymore.
+This does sound suspiciously similar to _"west/config"_!

-Let's try this in our workspace and see how it affects `.west/config`:
+Let's try and see how `west config` affects our workspace and `.west/config`:

 ```bash
 workspace/app $ west config build.board nrf52840dk_nrf52840
 workspace/app $ cat ../.west/config
 ```

 ```ini
 [manifest]
 path = app